StockNews.com Begins Coverage on Tonix Pharmaceuticals (NASDAQ:TNXP)

-Equities researchers at StockNews.com assumed coverage on shares of Tonix Pharmaceuticals (NASDAQ:TNXP – Get Rating) in a research note issued to investors on Tuesday.
-The brokerage set a “sell” rating on the stock.
+StockNews.com assumed coverage on shares of Tonix Pharmaceuticals (NASDAQ:TNXP – Get Rating) in a research note issued to investors on Tuesday morning.
+The firm issued a sell rating on the stock.

-Tonix Pharmaceuticals (NASDAQ:TNXP – Get Rating) last released its earnings results on Monday, November 7th.
-The company reported ($0.69) EPS for the quarter, topping analysts’ consensus estimates of ($0.72) by $0.03.
-Equities analysts forecast that Tonix Pharmaceuticals will post -3.37 EPS for the current year.
+Tonix Pharmaceuticals (NASDAQ:TNXP – Get Rating) last posted its earnings results on Monday, November 7th.
+The company reported ($0.69) EPS for the quarter, beating the consensus estimate of ($0.72) by $0.03.
+As a group, analysts predict that Tonix Pharmaceuticals will post -3.37 earnings per share for the current fiscal year.

 Tonix Pharmaceuticals Holding Corp., a clinical-stage biopharmaceutical company, focuses on discovering, acquiring, developing, and licensing therapeutics and diagnostics to treat and prevent human disease and alleviate suffering.
 Its portfolio includes immunology, rare disease, infectious disease, and central nervous system (CNS) product candidates.